PanoPepino/mtheoretical/docs/index.rst

 These are divided into several sub-packages as:
    - **text_and_organisation**, which contains things like titles, bulleted lists and references.
    - **equations**, where you can find, I do not know, perhaps some fancy chocolate(?)
-   - **refs**, specially dedicated to references and citations to scientific papers.
    - **tables_and_plots**, containing any plots and tables required.
    - **objects**, which mainly contains 2D mobjects to be animated and discussed in the slides.